- 01. Myth #1: Knowing Music Theory is Necessary to Learn How to Play the Guitar.

 - 06. Myth #6: Learning the Guitar is Too Hard

-The guitar is a very popular instrument, regardless of one’s sex or age.
-As teenagers, boys start to play the guitar by desire to just play or even sometimes to seduce girls.
-As adults, we have all dreamed of one day creating our band and making incredible guitar solos before a crazy audience.
+The guitar is a very popular instrument, regardless of one's gender or age.
+As teenagers, boys and girls start to strum and play the guitar to play for themselves, a band, or people they want to impress.
+As adults, we have all dreamed of moving beyond the position of beginner guitar player and one day creating a band and making incredible guitar solos before a crazy audience.

-Or even to break into pieces our fetish instrument just to seem cool.
+Or even to break into pieces our favourite instrument just to seem cool.

-Rather than a long speech about the wealth and class of this instrument, we will break the myth and contradict the 5 false misconceptions we have heard on the guitar that should never stop you from starting the guitar.
+Rather than a long speech about the wealth and class of this instrument, we will break the myth and put some misconceptions to the test.
+These should never stop you from starting the guitar!

 So you know precisely where to position your fingers to play the different notes that make up your melody just by looking at it carefully.
 Thus, unlike other instruments, you can play the guitar right away, without necessarily knowing the music theory.